Estelle Bennett

 Estelle Bennett (July 22, 1941 – February 11, 2009) was an American singer.
 She was a member of the girl group the Ronettes, along with her sister Ronnie and cousin Nedra Talley.

 Early life

 Bennett and her sister, Veronica (later known as Ronnie Bennett and Ronnie Spector), were raised in New York City.
-They were children of an Irish father and African-American/Cherokee mother; they said they were bullied at school because of being light-skinned African Americans.
+Her parents were both described as African American, although Veronica claimed that their father was white and of Irish American ancestry and that their mother was of African American and Cherokee ancestry.
 Bennett attended George Washington High School in Manhattan where she was valedictorian.
 Studious and interested in fashion, she studied at Manhattan's Fashion Institute of Technology.